 Other conditions such as rosacea or folliculitis mimic acne's appearance, but require different treatment.
 Only a qualified practitioner can diagnose a skin condition correctly and provide appropriate treatment, so it is vital to seek clinical advice for any sudden rash or breakout.
 Trying an over-the-counter acne regimen to heal a skin problem other than acne could exacerbate the irritation and discomfort of the condition.

 Schedule Your Acne Treatment in California, Washington, or Texas

 Healthy skin means more than simply being acne-free; expert care ensures that once the blemishes disappear, the skin beneath is vibrantly healthy.
 Injections of cosmetic fillers reduce the appearance of deep acne scars, while laser skin resurfacing smooths away shallower imperfections left by previous bouts of acne.

 Acne and acne scars may not be dangerous, but they merit attention.
 Seek advice from a specialist to end the cycle of dry skin and breakouts that over-the-counter creams can perpetuate.
 Great skin is possible so don’t give up.
-Give us a call at (855) 383-7546 to schedule a free consultation at how to treat acne and acne scars at one of our Bay Area locations – Palo Alto, Walnut Creek, Mill Valley, Bellevue and more.
+Give us a call at (855) 383-7546 to schedule a free consultation at how to treat acne and acne scars at one of our Bay Area or Seattle area locations – Palo Alto, Walnut Creek, Mill Valley, Bellevue and more.